box/box-developer-changelog/2021-01-15-metadata-query-index-changes.md

-When making file / folder [metadata query][mdq] requests, a [search index][mdq-index] needs to be created for queries where more than 10,000 files / folders are being search.
+When making file / folder [metadata query][mdq] requests, a [search index][mdq-index] needs to be created for queries where more than 10,000 files / folders are being searched.

 To improve the efficiency and simplicity of this process, we have changed the way in which indexes are used by removing the explicit requirement to supply an